carls31/carls31/README.md

 ### Hi there 👋
-I'm Lorenzo Carlassara, Geoinformatics Engineer, as well as, Georisk scientist at ClimateCharted.
+I'm Lorenzo Carlassara, Geoinformatics Engineer, as well as, NatCat-Risk scientist at ClimateCharted S.r.l.

 Welcome to my GitHub profile!